team2393/FRC2023/README.md

 WPILib documentation describes how to flash the micro-SD card on a laptop.
 Next, connect the RoboRIO via USB and use the roboRIO Imaging Tool go to Edit Startup Settings, fill out the Team Number box and hit Apply.
-This failed on the first attempt, and simply worked on the second one.
+This failed on the first attempt, and simply worked the second time around.

 Profiling
 ---------